mdmtk/docs/edge/source/guide/csp/conditionmgr.md

 Description:

->Select the Data Type of the Condition to Test
+>This parm allows you to select the Data Type of the Condition you want to Test.

 <div class="parm-table">
  <table>